oimilo/suna/docs/SELF-HOSTING.md

 - Set up the Supabase database
 - Configure environment files
 - Install dependencies
-- Start Suna using your preferred method
+- Start Prophet using your preferred method

 The setup wizard has 14 steps and includes progress saving, so you can resume if interrupted.